How and when recent land valuations were calculated

 Objections to valuations

-If you object to the valuation of your property, you may wish to lodge an objection with DNRME.
-Please note objections can't be lodged through Council as the land valuations are determine by the DNRME.
+If you object to the valuation of your property, you may wish to lodge an objection with Department of Resources.
+Please note objections can't be lodged through Council as the land valuations are determined by the Department of Resources.